 Our renowned Creative Insight program helps participants develop personal and interpersonal skills for challenging life situations, encourages creative problem solving and enhances communication skills.
-This program was vital to the 9/11 community, and will serve the same purpose for the Families of the Fallen.
+This program was vital to the 9/11 community, many of whom participated in our training program to become program facilitators for the Families of the Fallen.
 Our parenting programs, developed in collaboration with nationally recognized leaders, address relationships between parent and child, as well as the unique needs of single parents caring for young children and adolescents, and parents functioning as caregivers to their spouses.